kvinay7/interview-preparation/DBMS.md

 ### 4. Denormalization
  - Sometimes, for performance reasons (faster reads), tables are merged back together, partially reversing normalization.
+ - In backend systems, normalization is preferred for writes & integrity, while selective denormalization is used for read-heavy APIs.

 ### 5. Indexing
 It is a technique to speed up (JOINs, ORDER BY, WHERE clauses) data retrieval operations in a database at the cost of extra space and slower writes.
 An index is a data structure (often a B-Tree or Hash) that allows quick lookup of rows in a table by one or more columns.